Haripeak/Portfolio-simple-website/README.md

   ## How to view

-  You can access my portfolio website by visiting [Link] Feel free to explore the coctent and get in touch!
+  You can access my portfolio website by visiting [https://haripeak.github.io/Portfolio-simple-website/] Feel free to explore the coctent and get in touch!

   ## Contributing